KINGTeC2169/Galahad2017/README.md

-# Galihad2017
+# Galahad2017
-Newly Programmed Galihad Software for RIO and Talons.
+KING TeC's Rebound Rumble Robot "Galahad", reprogrammed with Royal-Iterative and modern hardware.

-An example of how to do WPILib Iterative Programming, PIDs on Talons, and maybe in the future Pathfinder for Tank Drive.
+An example of how to use the Royal-Iterative Library for FRC, using PIDs on Talons, and organizing a codebase to allow for modular design, rapid repairs/changes, and high levels of closed-loop control of the entire system.

 Note: This code was written in the off-season as a learning project, and does not contain any autonomous software and was never used in any offical FIRST competitions.